A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 Foreigners are permitted to gamble at a handful of casinos scattered around the country.
 These venues, however, do not permit Vietnamese citizens to enter and a foreign passport must be shown at the door.

 That said, during the COVID-19 pandemic these rules were relaxed at the Corona Casino in Phu Quoc.
 Local residents were permitted to gamble at the establishment as part of a pilot program for that ran for three years.
-It has since ended, however, there have been reports that the casino is still permitting locals to gamble, though this is unconfirmed.
+This came to an end at the end of 2024.

 Locals are also permitted to gamble through the local lotteries.
 These are administered by the Vietnam Lottery Company or Vietlott as it is more commonly known, which is a state-owned company under the direction of the Ministry of Finance–Lottery businesses in Vietnam must be entirely state-owned.